Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/plot_gfl_lcl_10kva.rst

 This example simulates a grid-following-controlled converter connected to a strong grid through an LCL filter.
 The control system includes a phase-locked loop (PLL) to synchronize with the grid, a current reference generator, and a PI-type current controller.
-The LCL filter dynamics are not taken into account in the control system.
+The LCL-filter dynamics are not taken into account in the control system.

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-15